HorizonRobotics/alf/docs/notes/sphinx_doc.rst

 <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_ on
 `<readthedocs.org>`_.
 It will get updated by RTD once a commit is pushed to ALF.
-So normally an ALF user/developer doesn't have to worry about keeping this website up-to-update every time some code change is made.
+So normally an ALF user/developer doesn't have to worry about keeping this website up-to-date every time some code change is made.
 For a complete setup process of using RTD, please refer to this `PR
 <https://github.com/HorizonRobotics/alf/pull/502>`_.